 Hit the beach

 Now here’s an easy sell to the kids.
-Even in autumn and winter you won’t find a better value family day out than a trip to the seaside; wrap up warm against the sea breeze and have fun exploring rock pools and digging in the sand.
+Even in colder weather you won’t find a better value family day out than a trip to the seaside; wrap up warm against the sea breeze and have fun exploring rock pools and digging in the sand.
 With nowhere in the country more than 70 miles from the coast, there’s guaranteed to be a beach within striking distance: get up early to beat the traffic and you could be breakfasting with a sea view.
 Not sure where to go?
 Fancy doing something more than just building sandcastles?
 Check out our roundup of the UK’s best beach experiences – from rock-pooling to stand-up paddleboarding.

 Get creative at home

 If a day trip isn’t on the cards, how about getting creative in your house and garden?
 You can stimulate kids’ minds with games and activities that cost nothing.
 Here are five quick and easy ideas from Dawn Isaac, author of the brilliant 101 Things for Kids to do Outside.